devagar/standingchikung/about.md

 title: About
 ---

-### About
+## About

-Since 1998 I’ve embraced the the study of the subject of stillness.
+Since 1998 I've embraced the study of the subject of stillness.

-I practice and teach Standing Chi Kung known in China as Zhan Zhuang (Pronounces as Jam Jong)
+I practice and teach Standing Chi Kung known in China as Zhan Zhuang (Pronounces as Jam Jong).

-I believe that more important then all the theory that you can present in a class and the lineage I represent, the core challenge for me has a teacher is to create consistency, effectiveness and autonomy in those who seek my classes.
+I believe that more important then all the theory that can be present in a class and the lineage that each teacher represents, the core challenge for me has a teacher is to create consistency, effectiveness and autonomy in the practice of those who seek my classes.

-Know also as daily practice.

 I live and teach in Lisbon, Portugal.